· Blenders International · Pairing Notes · 5 min read

 The TDS below 50 mg/L — specifically targeting sodium below 5 mg/L and calcium below 8 mg/L — ensures that the mineral profile of the water makes no perceptible contribution to the flavour.
 In blind panel testing, tasters could not distinguish Plezure-diluted whisky from the same whisky diluted with ultra-pure laboratory water.
 That is the benchmark: invisible, helpful, faithful to the spirit.

-Paul John Brilliance (46% ABV) Ratio: 4:1 (whisky:water) for introductory sipping.
-Progress to 1:1 to fully open the coastal citrus and vanilla notes.
+Paul John Brilliance (46% ABV) Ratio: 1:1 (equal parts whisky and water) to fully open the coastal citrus and vanilla notes.
+Add the water gradually and taste as you go.
 Use Paul John Luxury Blended Water if available.

-Amrut Fusion (50% ABV) Begin at 1:1.
+Amrut Fusion (50% ABV) 1:1.
 The peat component (from Scottish barley) responds well to water — phenolic compounds migrate to the surface and the tropical fruit lifts simultaneously.

-Rampur Double Cask (45% ABV) Start at 3:1 and adjust.
-This expression is already well-integrated — too much water at once can flatten the careful interplay of American and French oak.
+Rampur Double Cask (45% ABV) 1:1, added slowly.
+This expression is already well-integrated — introduce the water gradually so it does not flatten the careful interplay of American and French oak.

 Paul John Mithuna (58% ABV cask strength) This expression demands water.
-Start at 2:1 whisky to water and work your way toward 1:1.
-At cask strength, the ABV is a barrier; at 29% after dilution, the single grain complexity becomes the main event.
+Work toward 1:1, adding gradually.
+At cask strength, the ABV is a barrier; brought down to drinking strength, the single malt complexity becomes the main event.

 Blenders International · Pairing Notes series